muhamedRadwan/itemcategory/README.md

 2. flask  0.12.2 or newer  you can install it by write  `pip install flask`
 3. flask-bootstrap  you can install it by write  `pip install flask-bootstrap`
 4. flask-login  you can install it by write  `pip install flask-login`
-5. flask-wtf  you can install it by write  `pip install flask-wts`
+5. flask-wtf  you can install it by write  `pip install flask-wtf`
 6. sqlalchemy  you can install it by write  `pip install sqlalchemy`
 7. wtforms  you can install it by write  `pip install wtforms`
 8. oauth2client  you can install it by write  `pip install oauth2client`